ericsonga/APCSAReview/_sources/Unit8-2DArray/topic-8-2-2D-array-loops-Day2.rst

         }

         /* Add new methods here.
-           keepOnlyBlue() method sets the blue values at all pixels to zero. switchColors() method swaps the color values of pixels.
+           keepOnlyBlue() method sets the red and green values at all pixels to zero. switchColors() method switches colors, for example the red values with green values, etc.
         */

         /* Main method for testing